Younger slaughter age can lower GHG emissions provided diet is correct

 However, there are clear areas that can be improved within the system to decrease overall GHG emissions further in the future.

-Such things as reducing the age at first calving to 24 months, increasing the number of calves weaned per 100 cows to the bull and indeed selectively breeding for lower methane-producing animals.
+Such areas include reducing the age at first calving to 24 months, increasing the number of calves weaned per 100 cows to the bull and selectively breeding for lower methane producing animals.

-All of which work hand in hand with productive livestock systems and make both economic and environmental sense.
+All of these measures are inefficiencies within the system that, if improved on, work hand in hand with productive livestock systems and make both economic and environmental sense.

 Reduced slaughter age